Challenge to extend streaks of success grows for Dragons after graduation hits - Harlan Enterprise

 Challenge to extend streaks of success grows for Dragons after graduation hits

-For more local sports, check out our partners at Harlan County Sports.
+For more local sports coverage, visit our partners at Harlan County Sports.

 By John Henson